classner/pymp/README.md

 ### Conditional parallelism

-As mentioned in the preceding paragraph, parallel execution can be disabled regardless of other setting by passing ``if_=False`` to the parallel region constructor.
+As mentioned in the preceding paragraph, parallel execution can be disabled regardless of other settings by passing ``if_=False`` to the parallel region constructor.

 ### Reductions

-There is no method for reductions implemented explicitly and on purpose for four reasons:
+There is on purpose no method for reductions implemented for four reasons:

 1. due to the higher level of the Python language compared to C++, it is very easy to create a shared list and do the reduction after the loop, which,